dradtke/blog/content/post/gtk-giphy.md

 ## Introducing Soup

-`libsoup` is GNOME's HTTP client/server library that integrates directly with GLib, which makes it very easy to use.
+`libsoup` is GNOME's HTTP client/server library that integrates directly with GLib.
 To use it, we first need to create a session instance.
-Soup sessions are a great example of a resource that can be shared across all instances of the application; unless you're building something that requires multiple independent authentication contexts, it's best to define it as part of `Application` and not `Window`.
+Soup sessions are a great example of a resource that can be shared across all instances of the application; unless you're building something that requires multiple independent authentication contexts, it's best to define it as part of `Application` and not `Window`, so that we only need to allocate one.

 Let's rewrite our `Application` class a little bit: